 The first classification is an academic one that shows the intellectual differentiation between two major schools of stock market analysis.
 The second classification scheme recognizes instead a food-chain of traders where each higher tier is trying to be a step ahead of the last, introducing more feedback and amplifying noise to the point that there is no meaningful signal left, a situation that believe it or not makes further technical analysis more productive.

-ysis.
+This cartoon is a caricature of where we're at in this analysis.
 Each step up the information food chain sees deeper than the last and employs more high-powered tools to analyze the information.
 Each layer tries to look over the shoulder of the last in order to get the jump.
 The take-home fact is that the only point where new information hits the market is at the financial data level.
 All other market movement results from the recycling of old news that has become expressed in the trading pattern, which will go on to create new cycles of feedback in the absence of any new news.
 These categorizations are non-exclusive.
 Many traders and organizations belong to several or all groups of traders.
 Indeed, if you read to the end of this book, you will likely belong to several groups yourself.
 The right tool for the right job is always the best tool.

 In the illustration, we see a fundamental analyst sitting at his desk crunching away numbers and news articles to fit them into his model.
 The ninja looks over his shoulder while a pirate with a spyglass looks over his shoulder.
 A commando with binoculars looks over the pirate's shoulder and finally an astronaut in space uses the Hubble Space Telescope; everyone is looking at the same information.

-the technicals are the chicken and the fundamentals are the egg."
+Not everyone agrees to this relationship.
+The author of this particular article believes that "the technicals are the chicken and the fundamentals are the egg."
 His argument is based on the idea of technical analysts perceiving subtle changes in the trading pattern in advance of the information becoming public knowledge.
 All this actually proves is that fundamentals sometimes hit the market in the form of insider information or perhaps just good detective work.
 In short, the distinction cannot be rightly made from fundamentals that are known to the trader and fundamentals that are known to at least one trader who then feeds the information into the market via his activities.

 There you have it.
 Everything that happens because of fundamentals is a primary information source to the market.
 As this information is reused over and over, it's highly susceptible to changes in initial conditions.
 Given the market price at a particular instant and all of the fundamental data available to all traders, it would still be impossible to predict the stock price since the market is in fact re-digesting the old decisions and the chart leading up to any particular instant may have taken a variety of shapes, leading to a variety of new feedback mechanisms.